LGN520/farreach-public/docs/netreach-voting.md

 	(configure/table_configure.py, packet_format.h, packet_format_impl.h, ycsb_server.c)
 		* NOTE: we keep original keys, valid, dirty, savedseq, vallen, values, and pos votes.
 We only reset neg votes and lock.
 We do not generate PUTREQ_PS, instead we directly convert it as GETRES.
-	+ Support scan
-		- TODO: change scan from key+num to start_key+end_key
-		- TODO: get the key range of each server thread in loading phase
-		- TODO: simulate multiple packets in server-side by split the request to multiple server threads by range partition
-		- TODO: support SCAN with a guarantee of some point-in-time: we still need RCU for backup data in server; switch also needs to send the original value of the cached key for the first update
 	+ Set size of each table accordingly
 - Support crash-consistent backup
 	+ Switch: add flag to mark three cases (load_backup_flag_tbl)